amplitude/amplitude-docs/content/collections/analytics/en/share-dashboards.md

 To copy the URL of your dashboard to the clipboard, click the link icon next to *Share*.
 Then paste it into an email or Slack message.

-Alternatively, to share the dashboard directly, follow these steps:
+To share the dashboard directly, follow these steps:

 1. Click *Share* instead.
 In the *Share* tab of the modal that appears, type in the names or emails of everyone you want to share the dashboard with.
 2. In the right-side drop-down, set the permissions for everyone you'll be sharing the dashboard with.
 To make them co-owners, select *Can edit*.
 To limit their permissions to read-only, select *Can view*.